lmorandini/docker-jupyterlab/README.md

 The JupyterLab can now be enjoyed by pointing your browser at:
 `http://<ip address>:8888/lab`

-To modify the running container, a shell can be opened with:
+To modify a running container, a shell can be opened with:
 `docker exec -ti <container id> /bin/bash`